📖 Official Synopsis

 The film marks a high-profile reunion for Damon and Affleck's studio, Artists Equity, aiming to bring theatrical-scale "tentpole" energy to the streaming landscape.

 But this is the new landscape.
-Hopefully, this film deserves to stand next to Affleck's and Damon's other strong collabrations.
-I just hope this will not be lost to the Netflix algorithm over time.
-It's a fun ride.
+This film deserves to stand alongside Affleck and Damon’s other strong collaborations, and I hope it won't be lost to the Netflix algorithm over time.
+It’s a fun ride.

 Pros